Avery246813579/Make-School-Foobar/README.md

 1. Go over 3 peoples pictures and have them explain it.
 Have them make betters things
 1. Try problems with new found knowledge

+#### Minute by Minute
+0-45: Go over some of the pictures people drew for our two problems
+45-70: What made these pictures good and bad
+70-75: Break
+75-90: In group solve a draw a picture for a problem I give
+90-120: Go over the pictures

 #### Homework